suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

 - What does it do?

 This command allows us to create a new directory (_folder_) from the terminal.
-The directory is created within whatever directory is currently active. (use `pwd` to check if you need to)
+The directory is created within whatever directory is currently active (use `pwd` to check if you need to).

 - When to use `mkdir`?